Supercool1604/ISI-USC--Assignment/README.md

 ### Use TextBlob lexicon to calculate the sentiment score of each message and further categorizing each message into "positive", "negative" and "neutral" according to the scores assigned by TextBlob
 ### Use Afinn lexicon to calculate the sentiment score of each message and further categorizing each message into "positive", "negative" and "neutral" according to the scores assigned by Afinn
 ### Use Vader lexicon to calculate the sentiment score of each message and further categorizing each message into "positive", "negative" and "neutral" according to the scores assigned by Vader
-#### Above two lexicons are used in order to first compare which will suit better to our dataset.
+#### Above three lexicons are used in order to first compare which will suit better to our dataset.
 ### Adding one more row to our dataset categorizing each message to know if it contains only "DOGE" or only "SHIB" or both.
 ### Comparison of Afinn, TextBlob and Vader
 ### Plots and Analysis